mouadziani/laravel-mercanet/README.md

 if($paymentResponse->isSuccessfullyPassed()) {
     // The payment is accepted.

-    // You can get the transaction reference from the given payment request object
+    // You can get the transaction reference from the initialized payment request object
     $transactionReference = $paymentResponse->getTransactionReference();

-    // Then you can do what you want, eg. change the status of your order or mark it as paid...
+    // Then you can do what you want, eg. change the status of the order related to the transaction reference, or mark it as paid...
     App\Order::query()
         ->where('transaction_reference', $transactionReference)
         ->update([